 Texas surprised everyone.
-Just a month away from his 55th birthday,
+Just a month away from his 55th

-made him appear younger still.
+unbridled curiosity made him appear younger still.

 | People meeting

 teenager with premature gray hair.
 His habit of draping himself over

 in the middle of a conversation was due to chronic back pain.
 No disrespect

 was intended.
 Like a friendly Labrador Retriever, it only meant he

 was comfortable in your presence.

 The Man Who Knew the Three Sides of a Story

 “If we can’t get rid of the skeletons in our closet,

 we might as well make them dance.” – George Bernard Shaw

 Bill conducted business from his office in the Nesbitt Memorial Library

-Texas an institution that is far better than it needs to be.
-(Note
+Texas an institution that is far better than it needs to

-money’s worth.)
+you’re getting your money’s worth.)
 At first glance it might easily

 deeper purpose – that of Colorado County’s historical/ genealogical